department-of-veterans-affairs/vagov-content/pages/health-care/get-reimbursed-for-travel-pay.md

 Except in certain unusual cases, you can only get this reimbursement if we approve it before you travel.
 We won't reimburse you for lodging or meals if you chose to stop or take a less direct route to a VA or VA-authorized health facility.

-### Will I have to pay a deductible before getting VA travel reimbursement?
+### Will I have to pay a deductible before getting VA travel pay reimbursement?

 Yes.
 The deductible is **$3** one-way or **$6** round-trip for each appointment, up to **$18** total each month.
 After you pay $18 within one month, we’ll pay the full cost of your approved travel for the rest of that month.